 Those who follow these often-suppressed reports claim that these acts of violence and disregard for human dignity are writing HK’s darkest pages into the books of history.

 From the very beginning of the anti-extradition movement, Tsai Ing-wen continuously expressed her support for the HK people’s struggle to gain freedom and democracy.
-She even offered a number of measures to solve the problems for Hong Kong people who had fled to Taiwan amidst the political persecution at home.
+She even offered a number of measures to solve the problems of Hong Kong people who had fled to Taiwan amidst political persecution at home.

 Tsai Ing-wen has repeatedly reminded the Taiwanese people: “What happens to Hong Kong today can happen to Taiwan tomorrow.”
 Experts believe it is Tsai Ing-wen’s solidarity-attitude toward Hong Kong’s democracy and freedom movement that won her the support of a large number of Taiwanese voters.